kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 ## Alternatives

 This section summarizes the alternatives considered during the design phase.
-These discussions originated in the context of KEP-5554 (which enables in-place scaling of pods with exclusive CPUs) and continued during the design of this KEP (which adds configurable scale-down delay and Downward API exposure).
+These discussions originated in the context of KEP-5554 (which enables in-place scaling of pods with exclusive CPUs) and continued during the design of this KEP (which adds the configurable scale-down delay).

 The following alternatives were discussed in SIG Node meetings and in the KEP review process.
 For more details, see:
 - [SIG Node Meeting Recording (March 2025) discussing static CPU policy support](https://www.youtube.com/watch?v=RuqzXH3liqg)